dthurston/backup-home-dir/README.md

 bucketname=my-s3-backup
 directory="/run/media/`whoami`/"
 ```
-where username is the user running the backup
+* username is the user running the backup
-usbname is the name of the mounted USB key
+* usbname is the name of the mounted USB key
-bucketname is the name of the S3 bucket
+* bucketname is the name of the S3 bucket
-directory is the path to your USB key when mounted
+* directory is the path to your USB key when mounted